twagar11/ansible-labs/4-playbooks-and-roles.md

 ```

 This code will tell Ansible that the platform role is dependent on the
-[linuxtype] role.
+`linuxtype` role.
 Notice that we are specifying the dependency
 twice, but each type we specify it, we are passing it a variable called
-[type] with a different value---in this way, the Ansible parser
+`type` with a different value -- in this way, the Ansible parser
 allows us to call the role twice because a different variable value has
 been passed to it each time it is referred to as a dependency.

-3. Let\'s now go ahead and create the [linuxtype] role---again,
+3. Let\'s now go ahead and create the `linuxtype` role -- again,
     this will contain no tasks, but more dependency declarations:

 ```console